whbarndt/whbarndt.github.io/projects.md

 # Comprehensive Overview of All Relevant Projects To Date (In-Progress)

+If you have any questions on any of these projects, please feel free to reach out to me!: [Email](whbarndt@protonmail.com)

 ## Computer Science Degree Projects
 Computer Science Degree Related Projects as a reference for experience: